ppetrovtv/pine_script_docs/source/language/Type_system.rst

 Type casting
 ------------

-There is an automatic type casting in Pine Script.
+There is an automatic type-casting mechanism in Pine Script.
-In the following picture an arrow means ability to automatically cast one type to
+In the following picture, an arrow denotes the Pine compiler's ability to automatically cast one type to
 another:

 .. image:: images/Type_cast_rules_v4.svg